dreamcatcher-tech/network/Inbox/2023-02-27 1536 HAMT shared caching.md

 Pulse at a time gives a good chance to apply ACL permissioning.
 It does sacrifice some reuse between chains and even between pulses.

+Split the requests between multiple connections if we have them, rather than asking each one for it.
+Allow these requests to be cancelled so they stop sending to us.
+Make the connection be back pressure aware.

 ## Increase HAMT bucket sizes
 May result in more churn, but more optimally sized blocks.